 During her year as a Field Guide, Regan was inspired every day by the growing resilience and empowerment that she saw in her students as they learned about nature, practiced wilderness skills, and built meaningful relationships with their teammates.
 She believed in holding her students to their highest potential, compassionately pushing each of them to be their strongest selves.
-After her time in the field, Regan sought out other ways to support the important work of wilderness therapy.
-She is grateful to continue supporting students and families in a medical role as the Psychiatric Assistant.
+After her time in the field, Regan sought out other ways to support the important work of wilderness therapy, in a medical role as the Psychiatric Assistant.